kide-vm/kide/lib/ast/README.md

 and working on means, these are the only objects which the machine accesses.
 Ie all others would have to be moved first.

-When a Method needs to make a call, or send a message, it creates a new Message object.
+When a Method needs to make a call, or send a Message, it creates a NewMessage object.
-Messages contain return addresses and arguemnts.
+Messages contain return addresses and arguments.

 Then the machine must find the method to call.
-This is a function of the virtual machine an is implemented in ruby.
+This is a function of the virtual machine and is implemented in ruby.

-Then a new Method receives the message, creates a Frame for local and temporary variables and continues execution.
+Then a new Method receives the Message, creates a Frame for local and temporary variables and continues execution.

 The important thing here is that Messages and Frames are normal objects.